protonpopsicle/fresh-stacks/apps/hello/README.md

 http://127.0.0.162900
 ```

 Visit `http://127.0.0.1:62900` (actual URL obtained from above command).
-Note: [yq](https://github.com/mikefarah/yq) is used above to substitute the `image` value in the deployment manifest to point to our local image.
+Note: [yq](https://github.com/mikefarah/yq) is used above to substitute the `image` value in the deployment manifest to point to your local image.

 ## Deploy on GKE
 ```console